-> The Board of Directors voted to approve Resolution 19-08, declaring a continued Stage 3 Water Supply Shortage at their regularly scheduled meeting on June 15, 2021.
+The Board of Directors voted to continue our Stage 3 Water Supply Shortage at their regularly scheduled meeting on May 2, 2023.
 No Emergency Rates were adopted.
 Stage 3 restrictions will remain in place until rescinded by the Board.

-> Soquel Creek Water District has been in Stage 3 since 2014 due to our community's long-term groundwater supply shortage and the threat of seawater intrusion to our water supply.
+Soquel Creek Water District has been in Stage 3 since 2014 due to our community's long-term groundwater supply shortage and the threat of seawater intrusion to our water supply.

-> More information about the water shortage declaration can be found in the 2020 Urban Water Management Plan.
+More information about the water shortage declaration can be found in the 2020 Water Shortage Contingency Plan.

-> Stage 3 Water Shortage Emergency Guidelines
+Stage 3 Water Shortage Emergency Guidelines

 - Efficient Water Use Guideline: During the Stage 3 Water Shortage in 2023 and early 2024, efficient water use is defined as an annual average of 50 gallons per person, per day.
 This is a general guideline only as each household is unique.